 Today, we had a full tour team.
 K, K’s pal, T(K’s nephew), Chy and I.

-We headed for the University De Cocody, Abidjan.
 The university was okay, nothing fantastic.
 We walked around, took some shots and left for PRIMA cos K had to fix his laptop there.

 As usual, Chy and I went browsing the shops looking for deals but found none.
 We stopped for some ice-cream at some point too.